OpenHFT/Chronicle-Map/README.md

  - [`ReadContext<K, V> getUsingLocked(@NotNull K key, @NotNull V usingValue);`]  (https://github.com/OpenHFT/Chronicle-Map#off-heap-storage-and-how-using-a-proxy-object-can-improve-performance)
  - [`WriteContext<K, V> acquireUsingLocked(@NotNull K key, @NotNull V usingValue);`]    (https://github.com/OpenHFT/Chronicle-Map#acquireusinglocked)

-These methods let you provide the object which the data will be written to, but the value use to be mutable.
+These methods let you provide the object to which the data will be written so that the value used is mutable.
 For example

 ``` java
 CharSequence using = new StringBuilder();